marvinsg/dockerigniter/README.md

 - Custom PHP Services adapted to PHP 7 and above
 - Migrations system using CLI
 - Pre implemented Email Sending Services (PHPMailer and Sendgrid)
-- Dotenv integrtion to use .env files
+- Dotenv integration to use .env files
 - PHPUnit testing features prepared